Johann Peter Kellner

-Johann Peter Kellner (variants: Keller, Kelner) (28 September 1705 – 19 April 1772) was a German organist and composer.
+Johann Peter Kellner (variants: Keller, Kelner; 28 September 1705 – 19 April 1772) was a German organist and composer.
 He was the father of Johann Christoph Kellner.

 Biography

 He was born in Gräfenroda, Thuringia, and was intended by his parents to follow his father into a career as a lamp-black merchant.
 He was devoted to music from childhood, and first learnt singing from the cantor Johann Peter Nagel and keyboard from his son Johann Heinrich Nagel.
-He studied for a year from 1720 with the organist Johann Schmidt in Zella, followed by a year with the organist Hieronymus Florentius Quehl (or Kehl) in Suhl, during which time he also studied composition.
+He studied for a year from 1720 with the organist Johann Schmidt in Zella, followed by a year with the organist Hieronymus Florentinus Quehl (or Kehl) in Suhl, during which time he also studied composition.
 He knew Johann Sebastian Bach well, although it is not known whether he was taught by him.
 He was also acquainted with George Frideric Handel.
 In 1722, he returned to work as a tutor at Gräfenroda for three years.
 He was appointed cantor of Frankenhain in October 1725, returning to Gräfenroda in December 1727 as assistant cantor.
 He became cantor after Nagel's death in 1732, and remained in the post for the rest of his life; his pupils included Johann Philipp Kirnberger, Johannes Ringk, and J.E.
 Rembt.
 Kellner was admired as an organist, and performed for the Dukes of Coburg and Weimar and the Prince of Sondershausen.

 He played an important role in the dissemination of music by Johann Sebastian Bach, through the many manuscript copies made by him and his circle, particularly of keyboard and organ works, and very importantly the six cello suites.
 These are the earliest or only source of many works, and provide information on their chronology, compositional history, and authenticity.
 Russell Stinson has determined that the three movement trio sonata for organ BWV 1039a/BWV 1027a was not made by Bach, but almost certainly a transcription made by Kellner of the first two movements of Bach's Sonata in G major for two flutes and continuo, BWV 1039, and the fourth movement of Bach's Sonata in G major for viola da gamba and harpsichord, BWV 1027.